 Before there were liquor licensing laws anyone could open the front room of their home and sell alcohol to the public.
 When licensing laws were introduced in the 1830s these establishments became known as Public Houses – hence the term pubs.

-Public Houses were required to provide accommodation, a dining room for meal services and the owner had to reside on the premises.
+Public Houses were required to provide accommodation, and a dining room for meal services, and the owner had to reside on the premises.

 So keep reading to discover all the awesome pubs Geelong has on offer.